 7. Consolidate the crimped crop well, in thin layers, using the Dorset Wedge method.

 8. Keep the clamp sealed for at least three weeks before feeding.
-Make sure that all air is excluded.
-Use new, heavy-duty polythene side-sheeting and cover the clamp with O2 Barrier 2in1 top sheet for the most effective air-tight seal.
-Alternatively, use ClampFilm™ vacuum-film covered with a good-quality 125µm top-sheet.
-All covering should be weighted-down evenly, ClampTiles from Kelvin Cave Ltd are ideal for this job providing even weight and protection from bird damage.
+Make sure all air is excluded and protection is provided to prevent bird damage.
+Use new, heavy-duty polythene side-sheeting, such as the Kelvin Cave 150µm clear side sheet, and cover the clamp with O2 Barrier 2in1 top sheet and fold a ‘Warner’s Corner’ on the shoulder for the most effective air-tight seal.
+All covering should be weighted down evenly; the Silage Safe system is ideal for this, alternatively ClampNets and gravel bags can be used.

 9. Cut the feed neatly from the face and manage it so that feed is removed across the whole face at least once a week, or more frequently in warmer weather.
 Keep the face of the clamp uncovered, pulling the sheet down over an open face can create an ‘incubator for spoilage organisms.

 10. Take precautions against vermin.
 Rats, mice and birds can cause damage to your crimped grain; your local Kelvin Cave representative can give you useful advice on how to avoid this.